queueit/KnownUser.V3.Lua/README.md

 Therefore as much code as possible is found within the SDK (https://github.com/queueit/KnownUser.V3.Lua/tree/master/SDK) and the rest is exposed in specific handlers.
 With this solution the SDK code stays unmodified and only a little work is needed to create or modify a existing handler (https://github.com/queueit/KnownUser.V3.Lua/tree/master/Handlers).

 Currently an example (+ handler) for Apache on Windows is available (see below), so if you need something else please reach out to us and then we can help out with creating a new handler, e.g. implementing missing parts from KnownUserImplementationHelpers:
-- json parsing
+- JSON parsing
-- hmac sha256 encoding
+- HMAC SHA256 encoding
-- read request url and host (ip)
+- Read request url and host (ip)
-- read request headers
+- Read request headers
-- read request cookies
+- Read request cookies
-- write response cookies
+- Write response cookies

 ### Apache web server
-Example using KnownUserApacheHandler.lua on Apache running on Windows.
+Example using KnownUserApacheHandler.lua on Apache.

 Prerequirements:
 - Lua module enabled.
+- HMAC Lua library installed (https://luarocks.org/modules/luarocks/sha2)
 - Content of SDK folder, `Helpers/JsonHelper.lua` and `Handlers/KnownUserApacheHandler.lua` has been copied somewhere and added to lua path in Apache config.

 Create `resource.lua` an put in htdocs folder in Apache installation folder: